 What if I have a complaint?

 If you have a complaint about your landlord try talking or writing to them first about the problem.
-If that doesn't work, get advice from your local council or an adviser in your local area.
+If that doesn't work, get advice from your local council.
 See the page on complaining about a private landlord for more information.